openshift-kni/oran-o2ims/README.md

 The metadata server returns information about the supported versions of the API.
 It doesn't require any backend, only the O-Cloud identifier.
-You can start it wih a command like this:
+You can start it with a command like this:

 ```
 $ ./oran-o2ims start metadata-server \